Getting on back to

 - Spa Night sees the main character David wrestling with his budding homosexuality and making matters worse, he works in a spa and part of his job is to break up any sexual encounters between the men that frequently cruise the spa.
 Towards the end of the film, he gives in to temptation and has sex with a guy in the spa, though when he moves in for a kiss, the guy recoils.

-- In Stranger by the Lake (2011), Henri met Michel on a nude beach.
+- In Stranger by the Lake Henri met Michel on a nude beach and the story focuses on a group of guys cruising.

 - The 2007 documentary Tearoom consists of unedited found footage of a 1962 police cruising sting in Mansfield, Ohio.
 A camera was set behind a two-way mirror in a men's public restroom and police caught over 60 men of all races, ages, and social standing engaging in sexual activity, men that were later arrested and prosecuted.
 Decades later, filmmaker William E. Jones got a hold of the footage and edited the clips into a film, presented without commentary.